ruturajkanake/identity-reconcilation/README.md

 # Identity Reconcilation
 This repository contains the backend code for Bitespeed identity reconciliation.
 The code is written in Typescript, uses [Express](https://expressjs.com/) as the web framework and [Sequlize](https://sequelize.org/) as the ORM.
 The database used is [MySQL](https://www.mysql.com/).
+The application is hosted on https://identity-reconciliation-3ae8819e2c92.herokuapp.com

 # Pre-requisites
 1. Install [Node.js](https://nodejs.org/en/download/)